miyako/4d-plugin-folder-watch/README.md

 ![downloads](https://img.shields.io/github/downloads/miyako/4d-plugin-folder-watch/total)

 # 4d-plugin-folder-watch
-Folder watch 4D plugin for Mac and Windows
+Watch 1 or more folder paths on the local file system

 ### Features

-Watch 1 or more folder paths on the local file system.
 Any changes (create, delete, update) will trigger your registered callback method.
 Changes to its subpath are also reported.

 ### Getting Started